 OPEN A circuit is open when there is no continuity through a section of the circuit.
-SHORT There are two types of shorts.
-SHORT CIRCUIT When a circuit contacts another circuit and causes the normal resistance to change.
-SHORT TO GROUND When a circuit contacts a ground source and grounds the circuit.
+SHORT There are two ty There are two types of shorts.
+SHORT CIR- CUIT RT CIR- When a circuit contacts another circuit and causes the normal resistance to change. • SHORT TO When a circuit contacts a ground source a grounds the circuit.